In a Nutshell:

 Does your back hurt more often than you’d like to admit?
 Do you spend an inordinate amount of time keeping appointments with your chiropractor in an attempt to find some relief?
 Are you looking for a way off that treadmill?

-If you answered yes to the questions above and you love the idea of being able to settle into a comfy chair and enjoy a back and/or foot massage from the comfort of your home any time you want, then you’re going to like what you read in this—our Osaki OS-3D Otamic LE review.
+Suppose you answered yes to the questions above, and you love the idea of settling into a comfy chair and enjoying a back and foot massage from the comfort of your home any time you want.
+In that case, you will like what you read in this—our Osaki OS-3D Otamic LE review.

-Osaki is one of the big-name brands in the massage chair industry, and they’ve got both a reputation for quality and for providing world-class post-sales customer support.
-While they have made the occasional dud model, the overwhelming majority of their products are high-quality, capable machines that will make you feel better, and the Otamic is a solid example of their work.
+Osaki is one of the big-name brands in the massage chair industry.
+It has a reputation for quality and for providing world-class post-sales customer support.
+While it has produced the occasional dud model, the overwhelming majority of its products are high-quality, capable machines that will make you feel better.
+The Otamic is a solid example of its work.
 Read this post for more information on Osaki’s other products.

 This chair may be exactly what you’re looking for.
-In the sections that follow, we’re going to step you through everything this model gets right, and we won’t be shy about pointing out its shortcomings.
+In the sections that follow, we’ll walk you through everything this model gets right, and we won’t be shy about pointing out its shortcomings.
 It has them, and you deserve to know what they are before you spend your hard-earned money!

 That’s because Titan is a subsidiary of Osaki.
-The Titan brand is essentially Osaki USA, which is to say that the chairs are, in fact, identical, just sold under both brand names at once.
-So if you see that and it makes you suspicious, let us put your mind at ease on that front.
-And with that said, let’s jump right in and take a closer look at this chair.
+The Titan brand is essentially Osaki USA, which means that the chairs are identical, just sold under both brand names at once.
+So, if you see that and it makes you suspicious, let us put your mind at ease on that front.
+With that said, let’s jump right in and take a closer look at this chair.

-Osaki OS-3D Otamic LE Massage Chair Employs Current Industry-Standard Tech
+Osaki OS-3D Otamic LE Massage Chair Key Features

 First and foremost, this is a massage chair priced in the mid-range, and it has a feature set to match.
 It comes equipped with industry-standard quad rollers on a 3D massage track that allows those rollers to move along the X-, Y-, and Z-axis, which allows for both speed and intensity adjustment.

-That, combined with the fact that quad rollers do an admirable job at mimicking the feel of human hands, means that this chair is capable of rendering a world-class massage that you’re sure to love.
+That, combined with the fact that quad rollers do an admirable job at mimicking the feel of human hands, means that this chair can render a world-class massage you’ll love.

 It’s also worth mentioning that this chair uses an SL massage track that is 53″ long.
-While that’s not the longest in the industry, it is sufficient to provide a full-body massage when paired with the leg massage ports.
+While that’s not the longest in the industry, providing a full-body massage when paired with the leg massage ports is sufficient.

-In addition to that, the Otamic comes with Osaki’s excellent automatic body scanning technology.
-Each time you sit in the chair, it takes a quick scan of your body and makes adjustments to the position of the rollers such that when you order a massage, the rollers will hit your pressure points exactly, ensuring that you get the best massage this chair is capable of giving.
+In addition, the Otamic comes with Osaki’s excellent automatic body scanning technology.
+Each time you sit in the chair, it takes a quick scan of your body and adjusts the position of the rollers so that when you order a massage, the rollers will hit your pressure points exactly, ensuring that you get the best massage this chair is capable of giving.

-The technology gets it right the vast majority of the time, but in the event that something goes wrong, you’ll be able to manually adjust the roller positions from the remote.
-It’s a good failsafe, even though, in practice, you won’t have to use it often.
+The technology gets it right the vast majority of the time, but in the event that something goes wrong, you can manually adjust the roller positions from the remote.
+This is a good failsafe, even though, in practice, you won’t have to use it often.

 One thing to be mindful of here is that the Osaki design team made no effort to hide the true nature of the Otamic.
 It looks like a massage chair, which is to say that it has a somewhat futuristic vibe.
-Unless your home is decorated with a futuristic aesthetic, this chair is probably going to stand out in whatever room you place it in.
+Unless your home is decorated with a futuristic aesthetic, this chair will probably stand out in whatever room you place it in.

-That’s not the end of the world for most people, but if you’re specifically looking for a chair that looks like a regular recliner when you’re not getting a massage, this isn’t the model you want.
-You’d be much happier with something by Human Touch, as they make a number of models that are virtually indistinguishable from conventional recliners when not in use.
+That’s not the end of the world for most people, but if you’re looking for a chair that looks like a regular recliner when you’re not getting a massage, this isn’t the model you want.
+You’d be much happier with something by Human Touch, as they make several models virtually indistinguishable from conventional recliners when not in use.

-It is worth mentioning, however, that this chair does come in your choice of taupe, black, or brown.
-While that’s not exactly an expansive number of color options, it does make it fairly easy to blend the chair in with your overall home décor scheme, at least on the color front.
+It is worth mentioning, however, that this chair is available in taupe, black, or brown.
+While that’s not exactly an expansive number of color options, it does make it fairly easy to blend the chair into your overall home décor scheme, at least on the color front.

-In addition to that, the Osaki 3D Otamic LE is built using space-saving design techniques, which means that you’ll only need about 2″ of clearance between the seatback and whatever wall you place it near.
+In addition, the Osaki 3D Otamic LE is built using space-saving design techniques, which means that you’ll only need about 2″ of clearance between the seatback and whatever wall you place it near.

 That’s a good thing because it’s a fairly sizable piece of furniture, measuring 62 “L x 29.5 “W x 46.5 “H when sitting upright and 67.7 “L x 29.5 “W x 34 “H when fully reclined.
 That, plus the length of the massage track, makes this chair a good fit for users ranging in height from 5′ to about 6’3″.